cap-js/docs/java/observability.md

 Using the Open Telemetry Java API, it's possible to provide additional observability signals from within a CAP Java application.
 This can include additional spans as well as metrics.

-It's required to add a dependency to the Open Telemetry Java API in the `pom.xml` of the CAP Java application:
+Add a dependency to the Open Telemetry Java API in the `pom.xml` of the CAP Java application:
    ```json
     <dependency>
       <groupId>io.opentelemetry</groupId>